Actyx/machines/machine-check/README.md

 }
 ```

-This means that our clever reuse of the `opening` and `closing` event types for dual purposes may not be so clever after all — the `update` commands should yield more specific `openingProgress` and `closingProgress` event types instead.
+This means that our clever reuse of the `opening` and `closing` event types for dual purposes (i.e. as transition to a moving door as well as progress update) may not be so clever after all — the `update` commands should yield more specific `openingProgress` and `closingProgress` event types instead.
 Other than that, our machines are implemented correctly.
 You can try to remove a command or reaction from the code to observe how this this pointed out by `checkProjection()`.